DevExpress-Examples/aspxgridview-customize-command-buttons-in-rows/Readme.md

 ![A grid with command buttons](images/grid-with-command-buttons.png)

 To do this, handle the [CommandButtonInitialize](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CommandButtonInitialize) event.
 This event is raised for each built-in command button.
 In the event handler, use the e.[ButtonType](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridViewCommandButtonEventArgs.ButtonType) property to determine the button type.
-Then, depending on the button type, use the e.[Visible](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridCommandButtonEventArgs.Visible) or e.[Enabled](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridCommandButtonEventArgs.Enabled) property to hide the button, or disable the checkbox.
+Then, depending on the `ButtonType` property value, use the e.[Visible](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridCommandButtonEventArgs.Visible) to hide the button, or use the e.[Enabled](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridCommandButtonEventArgs.Enabled) property to disable the checkbox.

 ## Files to Look At